Lucas Heights, New South Wales: Geography

+The suburb contains the Lucas Heights Conservation Area, a 111.7 ha bushland reserve.
+The conservation area protects native woodland, heath and sedgeland within the [Mill Creek catchment.

 Commercial areas

 Lucas Heights has become notable as the site of the Australian Nuclear Science and Technology Organisation’s (ANSTO) main research establishment, originally built by the Australian Atomic Energy Commission and home to the historic HIFAR research reactor.

 HIFAR was shut down in January 2007 and superseded by the OPAL research reactor.
 OPAL consists of leading neutron radiation facilities and attracts international scientists as its staff members and many hundreds of third-party users.
 In 2005, Australian police suggested the HIFAR reactor was a possible target for a foiled terrorist bomb attack.

 Spent fuel from the OPAL research reactor is transported to Port Kembla, then exported to France for reprocessing.

 The non-governmental Australian Institute of Nuclear Science and Engineering (AINSE) also has its headquarters at Lucas Heights.

-Lucas Heights also hosts a (non-nuclear) waste management facility, which was for many years a major disposal site for sanitary carters.
+Lucas Heights also hosts a (non-nuclear) waste management facility called the Lucas Heights Resource Recovery Park, which was for many years a major disposal site for sanitary carters.